 The Northfolk Project

 A new dawn and a new beginning.
-After more than 32 years with the Norfolk Museums and Archaeology Service I started doing my own thing, immersing myself in North Norfolk, its history, culture, and environment and working for the general good, whilst having some fun, making friends and to some extent making a living.
+After more than 32 years with the Norfolk Museums and Archaeology Service I started doing my own thing in 2011, immersing myself in North Norfolk, its history, culture, and environment and working for the general good, whilst having some fun, making friends and to some extent making a living.
 My self-styled 'Northfolk Project' is simply a portfolio of things designed to amuse me and do some good.
-Geology has featuring pretty heavily (hence the Field Guide to North Norfolk Geology and the Geology Walks and I am also doing some research in the field.
-But over the past few years I have run the adventurous little Poppyland microbrewery, and I hope to write some books.
-And I haven't mentioned the ganseys.
-I'll tell you about those one day.
-I also volunteer with the Norfolk Museums and Archaeology Service and the Norfolk Wldlife Trust from time to time.
-Do read on.
+Geology has featuring pretty heavily (hence the Field Guide to North Norfolk Geology and the Geology Walks and I am also doing some research in the field, especially on the small mammals of the Pleistocene deposits and the glaciotectonics.
+But over the past seven years I ran the adventurous little Poppyland microbrewery which I have now sold and look forward to seeing it flourish under the new owner, Dave Cornell.
+I hope to write one or two books and I have joined the Sheringham Museum Textile Group in order to continue my research into the local fishermen's ganseys.
+See the link in the navigation.
+I also volunteer with the Norfolk Museums and Archaeology Service and the Norfolk Wldlife Trust from time to time and in the post-brewing phase of my retirement I am getting interested in graphic art again, which I have neglected since my twenties and may turn my attention to reconstructions of ancient environments, combining art and geology.
+We shall see...
+Suki (see above) came along in 2017 and plays a big part in my life so I try to combine geology and natural history with walking her.

 Martin Warren, Cromer, Norfolk 2019